alinaqihassan/steam-session/README.md

 Steam sometimes may "hide" itself, mostly when something went wrong with a game or steam itself.
 If this happens just press Alt+Tab to get back to the Steam UI.

+There are also some hardware acceleration issues which can be fixed by changing a few settings in Steam

 INSTALL
 -------